andyegli/daysave.app/docs/md_aeg/daysave_user_stories.md

 - I like to scroll through submitted content
 - I like to see a previw, of content_items along with title, sumary and tags while browsing content
 - I like to be able to seach for content
+- I like all code to be structure in folder under /src and well documented within
+- I want to managed all documentation in /docs
+- I want to have docs/md for markdown, docs/diagrams/src for .puml files and docs/diagrams/out for PlandUML server Graphical diagrams
 - I like to document all diagrams using PlantUML server .puml files
 - I like to use Squlizer and ORM for more secure and uniform schema managemnt
 - I want to be able to use the bootstrap frame work for styling